seaCatKim/R-GBIF-pyrosome/README.md

 # Code to produce figures in _Scientific Naturalist_ submission in _Ecology_
-## Title: Occurence of the pyrosome, _Pyrosoma atlanticum_, in Timor-Leste
+## Title: Opportunistic feeding by corals on the pyrosome, _Pyrosoma atlanticum_, in Timor-Leste

 Blooms of _Pyrosoma atlanticum_ were observed in late 2019 in Timor-Leste at two sites.
 Data on the occurence of pyrosomes globally was searched in the Global Biodiversity Information Facility using the _P. atlanticum_ taxonkey.
 The data search can be found [here](
 Blooms of _Pyrosoma atlanticum_ were observed in late 2019 in Timor-Leste at two sites.
 Data on the occurence of pyrosomes globally was searched in the Global Biodiversity Information Facility using the _P. atlanticum_ taxonkey.
 The data search can be found [here](https://doi.org/10.15468/dl.vv3adq).